Uriel-SG/WinTrack/README.md

 3. On the remote PCs, configure the PowerShell script to send the position to the **Pinggy public URL** (`https://<pinggy-url>/update_position`) instead of `http://localhost:5000/update_position`.

 4. Now you can view all devices in real-time through the public link, while the server running on your PC collects and stores the location data.

 ---

+## Security Features

+### API Key Authentication
+All position updates sent to the server *must include a valid API key in the* `X-API-Key` HTTP header.

+**The server verifies this key before accepting or processing any incoming payload.**

+This mechanism ensures that:

+- Only authorized agents can submit geolocation data;

+- Unauthorized clients, scanners, or malicious scripts are immediately rejected;

+API keys can be rotated or revoked at any time without modifying the agent code.

+The API key is stored as a system environment variable (`WINTRACK_API_KEY`) on the server to avoid embedding secrets in the source code or repository.

+### Rate Limiting (DoS Protection)
+The server implements request rate limiting on critical endpoints using `Flask-Limiter`.

+Rate limiting provides:

+- Protection against brute-force or flood attacks.

+- Controlled access to high-frequency endpoints, such as /update_position.

+- Automatic throttling of clients that exceed predefined request thresholds.

+This helps maintain service **availability** and prevents malicious clients from overwhelming the server with excessive traffic.

+---